Leslie S. Richards, Acting Secretary, Department of Transportation

 If you are issued six or more tickets or citations from the Philadelphia Parking Authority and have failed to pay or defaulted in payment

-An additional suspension (1379-D) will be imposed if an additional parking ticket(s) is received while their registration is suspended under Section 1379(A).
+An additional suspension (1379-D) will be imposed if an additional parking ticket(s) is received while your registration is suspended under Section 1379(A).

 All payments of tickets must be made to the Philadelphia Parking Authority only.
 All questions regarding these tickets or citations must be directed to the Philadelphia Parking Authority.